-This document describes how to run the x86-64 OpenWrt images in VirtualBox, or VB for short.
+This document describes how to run the x86-64 OpenWrt images in VM VirtualBox, or VBox for short.

 You can compile your own image (Target System → x86-64 and Target Images → Build VirtualBox image files).